|Nominal duration||6 semesters (180 ECTS)|

 The entry qualification documents are accepted in the following languages: English.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

 You must take the original entry qualification documents along with you when you finally go to the university.

-Applications are accepted from the following territories (based on citizenship): Argentina, Belarus, Brazil, Cambodia, Cape Verde, China, Colombia, Cuba, Georgia, India, Iran, Israel, Japan, Jordan, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Lebanon, Macedonia, Mexico, Moldova, Mongolia, Montenegro, Morocco, Myanmar (Burma), Pakistan, Singapore, South Korea, State of Palestine, Syria, Tunisia, Turkmenistan, Vietnam, Yemen.
+Applications are accepted from the following territories (based on citizenship): Argentina, Belarus, Brazil, Cambodia, Cape Verde, China, Colombia, Cuba, Georgia, India, Iran, Israel, Japan, Jordan, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Lebanon, Macedonia, Mexico, Moldova, Mongolia, Montenegro, Morocco, Myanmar (Burma), Pakistan, Singapore, South Korea, State of Palestine, Syria, Turkmenistan, Vietnam, Yemen.

 A motivation letter must be added to your application.